 Pennsylvania Sexual Abuse Lawsuits

-Pennsylvania passed new legislation in December of 2019, improving the laws for survivors of sexual abuse.
-Below you will find more information on Pennsylvania’s statute of limitations laws.
+Pennsylvania Sexual Abuse Assault InformationPennsylvania proposed new bills to its Legislature which would improve the existing civil laws for survivors of sexual abuse.
+Below you will find Pennsylvania lawsuits news & updates, as well as additional information on Pennsylvania’s statute of limitations laws.
 These laws are important because they dictate how long a lawyer handling a Pennsylvania sexual assault case has to file a claim on behalf of a survivor.
-In addition, we’ve compiled a list of Pennsylvania settlements and jury awards received by sexual abuse and assault survivors.
+In addition, we’ve compiled a list of Pennsylvania settlements and jury awards received by sexual abuse and assault survivors and a list of Pennsylvania’s ‘credibly’ accused priests released by the dioceses.

 Pennsylvania Statute of Limitations for Sexual Abuse & Assault

-Criminal Statute of Limitation Laws for Pennsylvania
+Criminal Statute of Limitations Laws for Pennsylvania

-Civil Statute of Limitation Laws for Pennsylvania
+Civil Statute of Limitations Laws for Pennsylvania

-The November 2019 bills also extended the civil SOL for childhood sex abuse from age 30 to age 55.
+In 2019, Pennsylvania extended the civil SOL for childhood sex abuse from age 30 to age 55.
 The one recommendation that was not passed into law involved adding a 2-year revival window that would have allowed older victims, whose claims were previously time-barred due to SOL, to file civil suits.
 Those opposed argued that doing so might be unconstitutional and therefore could open up the legislation to a lengthy court battle.

 Go to our main sexual abuse page to learn more about the process of filing a sexual abuse claim.